dtolnay/cargo-llvm-lines/README.md

 [![Latest Version](https://img.shields.io/crates/v/cargo-llvm-lines.svg)](https://crates.io/crates/cargo-llvm-lines)

 Count the number of lines of LLVM IR across all instantiations of a generic function.
-Based on a suggestion from **@eddyb** on how to a count monomorphized functions in order to debug compiler memory usage and executable size.
+Based on a suggestion from **@eddyb** on how to count monomorphized functions in order to debug compiler memory usage, executable size and compile time.

 > **\<eddyb>** unoptimized LLVM IR<br>
 > **\<eddyb>** first used grep '^define' to get only the lines defining function bodies<br>